feathersjs/feathers/docs/api/client/rest.md

 Will call `messages.update(null, { "complete": true }, { query: { complete: 'false' } })` on the server.

-> **ProTip:** `update` is normally expected to replace an entire resource which is why the database adapters only support `patch` for multiple records.

 ### patch

 Merge the existing data of a single or multiple resources with the new `data`.